Inexact subgradient algorithm with a non-asymptotic convergence guarantee for copositive programming problems: An inexact subgradient algorithm for convex semi-infinite programming problems

 where the equality follows from the definition of $\xi_{k^*}$ and the inequality follows from $k^* \in I_N$.
 This completes the proof. \end{proof}

 Typically, we introduce a nonnegative parameter $\alpha$ and find $\bm{\delta}_k \in \Delta$ such that the inequality

 holds at each iteration.
 If we know a way to evaluate the exact value of $G(x)$, we can set $\alpha = 0$.
 Setting $\alpha$ to a positive value allows us to compute $G(x)$ approximately.
-By substituting $\alpha\epsilon$ for $\xi_k$ in \eqref{eq:def_xi}, Lemma~\ref{lem:convergence_SIP} directly implies the following theorem.
+Since $\xi_{k^*}$ is also bounded by $\alpha \epsilon$, Lemma~\ref{lem:convergence_SIP} directly implies the following theorem.

 \begin{theorem} Suppose that Assumption~\ref{asm:SIP} holds.
 Let $\epsilon > 0$, $\alpha \ge 0$, and $N$ be a positive integer satisfying \eqref{eq:N_lb}.
 For each iteration indexed by $k$, we find $\bm{\delta}_k \in \Delta$ satisfying \eqref{eq:xi_ineq_alphaeps}.
 Then the set $I_N$ defined in \eqref{eq:def_IN} is non-empty, and for a minimizer $k^*$ of $f(x_k)$ over $k \in I_N$, we have the following two inequalities: